radocode/task-manager/README.md

 - `GET /tasks/:id` - Get a specific task
 - `PATCH /tasks/:id` - Update a task
 - `DELETE /tasks/:id` - Delete a task
+- `GET /health` - Check the health of the application

 ## Development